hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 The evals beside the definition give the developer quick feedback; they are not an independent release check when the candidate can edit them.

-The **host** is the application that loads and runs the cartridge.
-It supplies the model connection and runtime, and decides which credentials and workspace a candidate receives.
-It can load a changed copy without changing its request handlers or service clients.
+The host can load a changed copy without changing its request handlers or service clients.
+It decides which credentials and workspace a candidate receives.
 The diff identifies what the candidate proposed; the original remains available to compare.
 In this demo, candidate Python runs in the same process as the host, so the directory itself provides no isolation.
 Loading a cartridge executes its Python tool and hook modules before the first model call; a tool-call hook cannot constrain that code.

 Those files do not freeze the model or the world around it.
 A useful run record also names the model and definition version, inputs, tool results, and reason for stopping.
 Without that context, repeating a task with the same files may give a different result for reasons the diff cannot explain.